awsdocs/amazon-emr-release-guide/doc_source/emr-release-5x.md

 **Application name changes**
 [\[See the AWS documentation website for more details\]](http://docs.aws.amazon.com/emr/latest/ReleaseGuide/emr-release-5x.html)
 + Spark is now compiled for Scala 2\.11\.
 + Java 8 is now the default JVM\.
 All applications run using the Java 8 runtime\.
-There are no changes to any application’s byte code target\.
+There are no changes to any applicationâ€™s byte code target\.
 Most applications continue to target Java 7\.
 + Zeppelin now includes authentication features\.
 For more information, see [Zeppelin](https://docs.aws.amazon.com/emr/latest/ReleaseGuide/emr-zeppelin.html)\.
 + Added support for security configurations, which allow you to create and apply encryption options more easily\.
 For more information, see [Data Encryption](https://docs.aws.amazon.com/emr/latest/ReleaseGuide/emr-data-encryption.html)\.